-We have every reason to believe that there are many of HMB and IMCF fighters who have come into medieval full contact combat from the Reenacting.
+We have every reason to believe that there are many of HMB and IMCF fighters who have come into medieval full contact combat from reenacting.
 The variety of armor suitable for this sport is big but not huge.

-It’s definitely rare to see HMB fighter in Gothic armor.
-There is ample evidence that the reasons are: expensiveness, the requirements of highest skills of blacksmithing, not suitable for buhurt, commonly 1vs1 tournament usability.
+It’s definitely rare to see a HMB fighter in Gothic armor.
+A few of the reasons for this are: the expense, the requirements of the highest skills of blacksmithing, and the fact that it’s not suitable for buhurts and only potentially viable in 1vs1 tournaments.

-Small wonder that Gothic armor stays for many of us just as an icon and masterpiece of medieval armor craftsmanship.
+Small wonder that Gothic armor simply remains, for most of us, an icon and masterpiece of medieval armor craftsmanship.

-Approx. by 1470 year the plate armor with Sallet helmet became an example of elegance and proportions.
+By approximately 1470 plate armor coupled with a Sallet helmet became an example of elegance and proportions.

-Not earlier before neither after, the demand of beauty and nicety of craftsmanship was so required.
-This period can be treated as the highest point of the medieval plate armor evolution.
+Neither before nor since were the requirements of beauty and nicety of craftsmanship so tested.
+This period in smithing and craftmanship is inarguably the apex of medieval plate armor’s evolution.

-Later armors are also beautiful, but mostly because of their’s decorations.
+Later armors are also beautiful, but mostly because of their decorations.

-However so far as we know the main shape of Gothic armor was borrowed from Italian costume, mostly Florentian, which was so popular among noble aristocrats of Europe in the mid. of XV century.
+However so far as we know, the main shape of Gothic armor was borrowed from Italian costume, mostly Florentian, which was exceedingly popular among noble aristocrats of Europe in the mid XV century.

-There’s a couple beautiful full plate Gothic armor examples we are finding really adorable.
-They were made by the hand of one of the best smiths of that time – Lorenz Helmschmid.
+We are particularly enamored of a couple of beautiful full plate Gothic armor examples crafted by the hand of one of the best smiths of that time – Lorenz Helmschmid.